bnpr/Malt/README.md

 - Tick the box in the *BlenderMalt* panel to enable it.

 > Altenatively, you can download the [Development version](https://github.com/bnpr/Malt/releases/tag/Development-latest) to test the latest features.
-> Keep in mind this version is only intended for testing and your scenes may break often.

 ## Uninstall